-Every USPS employee on joining the organization is assigned an 8-digit Employee ID or EIN, which is always printed on the top of the employees’ earnings statement.
-The employee identification number would be needed to log into the employee Liteblue portal and also when they need to update or change their USPS password in the future.
+Every USPS employee, upon joining the organization, is assigned an 8-digit Employee ID, or EIN, which is always printed on the top of the employee’s earnings statement.
+The employee identification number is required to access the employee Liteblue portal and to update or change their USPS password.

-A new employee, when hired by United States Postal Service receives a welcome letter with a preassigned SSP password in the mail, within the first two weeks of employment.
-The password assigned is temporary and is not meant to be used for logging into the Litblue portal or any other USPS Self Service applications.
-The employee can use the temporary SSP password to create a new permanent password by logging into the portal www.ssp.usps.gov using their USPS employee ID number.
-This step may also involve changing the employee contact email details and security questions.
+Within the first two weeks of being hired by the USPS, a new employee gets a welcome letter in the mail with a SSP password that has already been set up.
+The password assigned is temporary and is not meant to be used for logging into the Liteblue portal or any other USPS self-service applications.
+The employee can use the temporary SSP password to create a new permanent password by logging into the portal at www.ssp.usps.gov using their USPS employee ID number.
+This step may also involve changing the employee’s contact email details and security questions.